Foundation / Corporation

 Applicants will be notified of award decisions by mail.

-Rhode Island Cultural Data Project Requirement:
+Rhode Island Cultural Data Project Requirement (Major Grants Only):

 Rhode Island CDP is a powerful online management tool designed to strengthen arts and cultural organizations.
 This unique system will provide your organization with the tools necessary to analyze and benchmark your financial and organizational data.
 The CDP highly encourages organizations to participate in an orientation session before getting started in the database.